What Is Psychodynamic Therapy, And How Might It Benefit Me?

 There are over 400 types of therapies practiced worldwide.
 With many options to choose from, clients may feel overwhelmed by opportunities.
 One of the oldest types of therapy, stemming from the workings of Sigmund Freud and Carl Jung, is psychodynamic therapy, which focuses on how the unconscious and conscious minds interact.
 Learning about psychodynamic therapy, its history, and the theories surrounding it can help you make an informed decision on your preferred modality when looking for a therapist.

-Although similar, psychoanalytic therapy and psychodynamic therapy are different.
-Psychoanalytic therapy, also known as Freudian therapy, focuses on Freud's theory of id, ego, and superego, while psychodynamic therapy utilizes theories from Freud's followers as well, including his daughter, Anna Freud, and the American Psychoanalytic Association.
-Psychodynamic principles take into account early childhood experiences, defense mechanisms, and the collective unconscious.
+Psychoanalytic therapy and psychodynamic therapy are forms of psychotherapy that may sound similar, but they are fundamentally different.
+Psychoanalytic therapy, also known as Freudian therapy, focuses on Freud's theory of the id, the ego, and the superego, while psychodynamic therapy utilizes theories from Freud's followers as well, including his daughter, Anna Freud, and the American Psychoanalytic Association.
+Psychodynamic principles take into account early childhood experiences, defense mechanisms, and the collaborative unconscious.

-Psychodynamic therapy was developed to be a long-term treatment requiring up to two years of sessions or longer.
-In the early days, the therapy was used to "change" an individual's personality or identity through self-awareness, prompting the mind, and considering both biological and environmental factors.
+Psychodynamic therapy was developed to be a long-term treatment requiring up to two years of sessions or longer, which may not be as available in the short terms that the therapeutic modalities of today typically employ.
+In the early days of its use, the therapy was employed to "change" an individual's personality or identity through increasing self-awareness and accounting for both biological and environmental factors.
 The psychodynamic model acknowledges the complex interplay of psychological forces and unconscious processes.

-A few common types of therapy that use aspects of psychodynamic therapy in modern times are dream analysis, hypnosis, cognitive-behavioral therapy (CBT), and play therapy.
+A few common modern types of therapy that use aspects of psychodynamic therapy are dream analysis, cognitive behavioral therapy, therapy involving hypnosis, and play therapy.
+These methods can be helpful ways of implementing short-term psychodynamic psychotherapy principles.
 The psychodynamic perspective has also influenced the development of the Psychodynamic Diagnostic Manual, a resource for mental health professionals.

 Psychodynamic theory, developed by Sigmund Freud, is a model of personality rooted in psychoanalysis.
 Freud posited that unconscious factors and psychological forces, often hidden from our awareness, profoundly affect behavior and shape our personalities.
 The psychodynamic perspective, upon which psychodynamic therapy is founded, asserts that mental or emotional forces can significantly influence an individual's behavior.

-Although developed as a single theory, the psychodynamic theory now combines various approaches from several past psychologists, including the following:
+Although developed as a single theory, the psychodynamic theory now combines various approaches from several psychologists, including:

 • Carl Jung